zangcc/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp.rst

    import semmle.code.cpp.dataflow.DataFlow

-   module EnvironmentToFileConfiguration implements DataFlow::ConfigSig {
+   class EnvironmentToFileConfiguration extends DataFlow::Configuration {
+     EnvironmentToFileConfiguration() { this = "EnvironmentToFileConfiguration" }

-     predicate isSource(DataFlow::Node source) {
+     override predicate isSource(DataFlow::Node source) {
        exists (Function getenv |
          source.asExpr().(FunctionCall).getTarget() = getenv and
-         getenv.hasGlobalName("getenv")
+         getenv.hasQualifiedName("getenv")
        )
      }

-     predicate isSink(DataFlow::Node sink) {
+     override predicate isSink(DataFlow::Node sink) {
        exists (FunctionCall fc |
          sink.asExpr() = fc.getArgument(0) and
-         fc.getTarget().hasGlobalName("fopen")
+         fc.getTarget().hasQualifiedName("fopen")
        )
      }
    }

-   module EnvironmentToFileFlow = DataFlow::Global<EnvironmentToFileConfiguration>;

-   from Expr getenv, Expr fopen
-   where EnvironmentToFileFlow::flow(DataFlow::exprNode(getenv), DataFlow::exprNode(fopen))
-   select fopen, "This 'fopen' uses data from $@.",
+   from Expr getenv, Expr fopen, EnvironmentToFileConfiguration config where config.hasFlow(DataFlow::exprNode(getenv), DataFlow::exprNode(fopen)) select fopen, "This 'fopen' uses data from $@.",
      getenv, "call to 'getenv'"

 The following taint-tracking configuration tracks data from a call to ``ntohl`` to an array index operation.
-It uses the ``Guards`` library to recognize expressions that have been bounds-checked, and defines ``isBarrier`` to prevent taint from propagating through them.
-It also uses ``isAdditionalFlowStep`` to add flow from loop bounds to loop indexes.
+It uses the ``Guards`` library to recognize expressions that have been bounds-checked, and defines ``isSanitizer`` to prevent taint from propagating through them.
+It also uses ``isAdditionalTaintStep`` to add flow from loop bounds to loop indexes.

 .. code-block:: ql